jakubtomsu/raven/README.md

 - Minimal dependencies
     - the core of the engine is implemented fully from scratch, see `platform` and `gpu`
 - Zero hidden internal state
-    - Reading and especially manipulating it is discouraged, but for practical reasons `@private` is strictly unused.
+    - Especially manipulating it is discouraged, but for practical reasons `@private` is strictly unused.

 ## Simple Example